manishkmr484/Hubbard_Parameter_TM/README.md

-Here are some references of U_eff
+1. Here present some references for U_eff